rehanhussainimam/pokemon-app-material/README.md

 1. Material design is used to show records
 1. Test cases not written (Since i just started basics of test cases a while ago..)

-# For limited time of 1 to 2 hrs this is the max i could, only search will not work as expected..
+# Note : For limited time of 1 to 2 hrs this is the max i could, only search will not work as expected..
 Need more time to Implemente it